 - For more information visit the COEHP Honors website.
 Questions?
-Contact Honors Program Director Michelle Gray.
+Contact Honors Program Director Rachel Glade.

 Ready to Apply?

 Visit the COEHP Honors website to access the application link.
 Once submitted, your application will be reviewed by honors program staff in the College of Education and Health Professions.
 Questions?
-Contact Honors Program Director Michelle Gray.
+Contact Honors Program Director Rachel Glade.

 Honors Program Requirements

 The College of Education and Health Professions requires the following:

 - Of these 18, up to 8 hours may be University Honors courses

 - At least 10 honors credits of the total 18 honors credit hours should be within your program of study (nursing, curriculum and instruction, etc.) Of those 10, 4 hours relate to your honors thesis/project